 Trees or shrubs to consider for their unusual or stunning bark

 Trees with smooth bark

-- Carpinus caroliniana, (American hornbeam), blue-gray bark remains smooth even as tree ages;
+- Carpinus caroliniana, (American hornbeam), blue-gray bark on fluted trunk remains mostly smooth even as tree ages;

 - Fagus grandifolia* (American beech), smooth, light gray bark; and

 - Hamamelis virginiana (witch hazel), smooth gray to gray-brown bark.